 Under general anesthesia, a transverse scrotal incision was made.
 The dartos was incised with electrocautery then bluntly dissected away from the tunica vaginalis to avoid compromising its integrity.
-The tunica was delivered through the left hemiscrotum (Figure 3).
+The tunica was delivered through the left hemiscrotum (Fig. 3).
 The tunica was under immense pressure and was very firm on exam.
 There was evidence of vasocongestion along the ventral aspect.
 The tunica vaginalis was then incised and serous fluid erupted under pressure.
 This was drained and the testicle was inspected.
 The testicle appeared healthy without evidence of compromised blood flow.
 A Jaboulay technique was performed and the hemiscrotum was closed.

-Doppler ultrasonography was performed 14 days post-operatively (Figure 4).
+Doppler ultrasonography was performed 14 days postoperatively (Fig. 4).
 There was restoration of equal blood flow to the testicles bilaterally.
-In follow-up this gentleman had complete resolution of his orchalgia without evidence of hydrocele recurrence.
+In followup, the man had complete resolution of his orchalgia without evidence of hydrocele recurrence.